ldups/developer-notebook/mlpack-notes.md

 mlpack-3.2.2/build/bin/mlpack_sg_lasso_leastr -v -f retsat-fixed-input/feature_retsat-fixed-input.txt -n retsat-fixed-input/group_indices_retsat-fixed-input.txt -r retsat-fixed-input/response_retsat-fixed-input.txt
  -w retsat_fixed_out.xml
  ```

+ These commands will produce an xml file with the name given.

  ### Processing results
 These commands process the xml file (produced in the last step) by using the feature mapping file (produced by preprocessing).
 The final product will be a table with the position or gene and a score.